Pre-Doctoral Career Diversity Summer Workshops

 Please list this fellowship on your curriculum vitae as:

-Fellow, Andrew W. Mellon Foundation/Humanities Without Walls Pre-Doctoral Career Diversity Summer Workshop
+Fellow, The Andrew W. Mellon Foundation/Humanities Without Walls Pre-Doctoral Career Diversity Summer Workshop

-The University of Illinois will issue stipend checks directly to each of the PreDoctoral Fellows via U.S. mail.
-Stipend payments will be issued in late April or early May.
+Marquette University, on behalf of Humanities Without Walls, will issue award checks directly to each of the Pre-Doctoral Fellows via U.S. mail.
+Award payments will be issued in late July.

-Doctoral students at non-consortial schools may apply in spring 2018 for the 2019 summer workshop, a limited submission competition that draws upon a national applicant pool.
+Doctoral students at non-consortial schools may apply in fall 2021 for the 2022 summer workshop, which will be hosted by the University of Michigan.
+This will be a limited submission competition that draws upon a national applicant pool.
 Please check the eligibility section of the call for applications to learn more about the eligibility for the upcoming workshop.

 Doctoral students in social sciences who use humanistic methods or who focus on humanistic subjects of research may apply for the summer workshops.